 To mark the 10th anniversary of CatZero, we have decided to change our annual coast-to-coast CCC – making it a little longer and a ‘true’ east to west, starting in Hornsea and finishing in Southport.
 These two towns mark the very furthest east and west respectively!

 The ride took place over three days:

 - Day One: Hornsea to Doncaster, 71 miles with a 880ft climb (270m).
 This is the longest distance with the least climb and the greatest proportion of tarmac.

 - Day Two: Doncaster to Didsbury: 65 miles and a 3400 ft climb (1040m).
 This is the most challenging but beautiful day crossing the Pennines via Woodhead pass.
 The route to Penistone is mostly on river/canal paths and old railway lines connected with shorter road or trail sections some with steep climbs.

 - Day Three: Didsbury to Southport: 63 miles with a 1300 ft climb (400m).
 Leaving Didsbury, the route joins the Mersey for the first time.
 As well as old railway and canal sections the route follows the Mersey and Manchester ship canal at times.
-We will then end the ride at Southport – where we will celebrate the end of the ride before heading back to Hull via the transport for a celebrity hog roast.
+We will then end the ride at Southport – where we will celebrate the end of the ride before heading back to Hull in the transport provided.